 - Excessively high bromine or chlorine levels can result in false pH and TA readings.

-- Change your spa water at least every 3 to 4 months, depending on bather load.
+- Change your spa water at least every 3 to 4 months, depending on the bather load.

 While most hot tub owners have no trouble getting their water into balance, there is great diversity in water types from region to region.
-Even within communities someone could be on municipal water while their neighbor is on a well.
+Even within communities, someone could be on municipal water while their neighbor is on a well.
 Minerals and other elements in water can sometimes lead to difficulty getting pH and total alkalinity (TA) into balance.
-Luckily, no matter what trouble you’re having, we are here to help!
+Luckily, no matter what trouble you’re having, we’re here to help!